open-telemetry/oteps/text/trace/0170-sampling-probability.md

 adjusted counts makes this analysis relatively expensive to perform in real time.

-#### Using parent trace probability to count all spans
+#### Using parent trace sampling probability to count all spans

-If the W3C `is-sampled` flag will be used to determine whether `RECORD_AND_SAMPLE` is returned in a Sampler, then in order to count sample spans without first locating the root span requires propagating the _parent trace sampling probability_ through the context.
+If the W3C `is-sampled` flag will be used to determine whether `RECORD_AND_SAMPLE` is returned in a Sampler, then in order to count sample spans without first locating the root span requires propagating information about the parent trace sampling probability through the context.
+Using the parent trace sampling probability, instead of the root, allows individual spans in a trace to control the sampling probability of their descendents in a sub-trace that use `ParentBased` sampler.
+Such techniques are refered to as _parent trace sampling_ techniques.

 Parent trace sampling probability may be thought of as the probability of causing a child span to be a sampled.
 Propagators that maintain